xwang365/portfolio-examples/tensorflow/minigo_0_6/README.md

 ### 1) Download the Poplar SDK

-Install Poplar SDK 1.2 following the instructions in the Getting Started guide for your IPU system.
+Install Poplar SDK 1.3 following the instructions in the Getting Started guide for your IPU system.
 The Getting Started guides can be found on the support portal here: https://www.graphcore.ai/support.

-Make sure to source the `enable.sh` scripts for Poplar and gc_drivers (if running on hardware).
+Make sure to source the `enable.sh` script for Poplar.

 ### 2) Package installation